devleaks/cockpitdecks-docs/docs/Button/Button Value.md

     sim/cockpit/autopilot/heading: 10
 ```

+The above configuration indicates that dataref named `sim/cockpit/autopilot/heading` should be fetched 10 times per second (which is a lot, if not too much.
+Please recall that Cockpitdecks drives "deck" devices, not screen!
+Transfer of images to deck icons occurs on slow serial lines.)
 ## X-Plane / Cockpitdecks String Dataref

 Please refer to [[String Datarefs|this Section]] for The special handling of string datarefs.